davide-bergamasco/dncs-lab/README.md

 ## Virtual machine configuration

-Every machine's configuration is implemented with the `Vagrantfile` and a machine specific startup script `$machinename.sh`
+Every machine's configuration is implemented with the `Vagrantfile` and a machine specific startup script called `$machinename.sh`

+### host-a